Guaranteed life insurance policies explained

 Whole of life insurance – usually the most expensive type of standard life insurance, this type of cover also pays out a fixed amount whenever you die (as long as you keep paying the premiums)

 Compare over 50s life insurance

-Comparing life insurance quotes with MoneySuperMarket is a quick and easy way to find cover if you’re over 50.
+Comparing life insurance quotes with MoneySuperMarket is quick and easy.
+We've partnered with ActiveQuote to help you find great deals on cover if you’re over 50.
 Just tell us a bit about yourself and the type of life insurance you want, and we’ll search the market for deals that suit your needs.